Dedicated to the ghostly tales of Russell Kirk

 The October Country

 Jeffrey Dennis Pearce discusses Kirk's stories in the context of Ray Bradbury's description of the October Country.
-Also available at ISI's American Studies Center blog, and at The Imaginative Conservative blog.
+Also available at The Imaginative Conservative blog.

 Jeffrey Dennis Pearce discusses Kirk's stories in the context of Ray Bradbury's description of the October Country.
-Also available at ISI's American Studies Center blog, and at The Imaginative Conservative blog.
+Also available at The Imaginative Conservative blog.

 The Other Life of Russell Kirk